MIR-LLC/AI-apps/docs/Set#1.md

 ---

-You can utilize these pre-installed apps in your own scenarios by using the open-source component that runs on the ESP32-C3.
-Feel free to modify it to meet your specific needs, equipment, and tasks.
+**You can utilize these pre-installed applications alongside an open-source component running on the ESP32-C3.**

+While the applications themselves are not open-source, this component provides access to their output data and enables you to control and manage them, send commands, and supply data for processing, allowing integration and customization for your specific tasks, equipment, and scenarios.

 **[Open-source software component on GitHub](https://github.com/Grovety/GRC-AI-apps/blob/main/GRC_AI_apps_kit%231.md)**